Bolotnik: Behavior

 It was believed that bolotnik or bolotnitsa would lure people or animals to the swamp before they drown them.
 An especially easy prey for the spirit is a person who plays the shepherd's pipe at night.

 To lure people to the swamp, bolotnik quacked like a duck, mooed like a cow, gurgled like a blackcock or screamed.
 He also grew stupefying herbs near the swamp (such as ledum) and created lights on the surface of the water.
 When a person is already in the quagmire, bolotnik grabs them by the feet and slowly, but inevitably, drags them to the depths.

 In the Cherepovets District of the Novgorod Governorate, it was believed that the swamp devils curse the house-building logs when they are transported through the swamp, and when a house is built from them, misfortunes begin to occur in it.

-The Ukrainians of the Voronezh Governorate and the modern Belarusians of the Gomel Oblast say that the bolotnik invites passers-by, takes them to beautiful rooms in which music plays, treats them, dances with them, gives them gifts, however, when they come to their senses, it turns out that they all this time sat in a swamp, and instead of gifts they have some kind of garbage.
+The Ukrainians of the Voronezh Governorate and the modern Belarusians of the Gomel Oblast say that the bolotnik invites passers-by, takes them to beautiful rooms in which music plays, treats them, dances with them, and gives them gifts.
+However, when they come to their senses, it turns out that they all this time sat in a swamp and instead of gifts they have some kind of garbage.

 In the Vitebsk Governorate, several types of swamp devils were distinguished.
 Orzhavinik (or arzhavenik; оржавиник; аржавенік) was said to inhabit swamps rich in iron ore.
 He looks like a creature with dirty ginger fur, a thick belly and thin legs.
-Bagnik (also spelled bugnik; багник; багнік), a spirit of a lower rank, lives in bogs and never appears on the surface, and only grabs people by the legs.
+Bagnik (also spelled bugnik; багник; багнік), a spirit of a lower rank, lives in bogs, never appears on the surface, and only grabs people by the legs.
 He can be noticed by the bubbles rising from the depths and by the "pale lights" sometimes visible in the swamp.
 On the surface, in the thickets of the willow, live spirits called lozoviki (or lazaviki).
 They are small, vine-colored creatures that entangle travelers in the bushes and then help them get out.
 Beliefs also mention virovnik (вировник; from vir, a deep place in a swamp or river).

-Unlike other demons, bolotnik is not afraid of thunderbolts, as they lose their power when they come into contact with the surface of the swamp.
+Unlike other demons, bolotnik is not afraid of thunderbolts as they lose their power when they come into contact with the surface of the swamp.
 Bolotniki perish when the swamps are drained and in winter when they freeze over.

-Polish błotnik is an evil spirit appearing in the form of a pitch-black man with a lantern in his hands, who, illuminating the way for the travelers, leads them astray towards the swamp.
+Polish błotnik is an evil spirit appearing in the form of a pitch-black man with a lantern in his hands who, illuminating the way for the travelers, leads them astray towards the swamp.
 He is often associated with Boruta, the most well-known Polish devil from the town Łęczyca.